 The future of the Polokwane City, we tend to develop policies that demand integration of all resources and different directorate to interact with one another.
 Looking at the directionless, the Municipality tends to shift away from purpose built (Future planning) and concentrate on basic services rather advance proactive Plans that aim at advancing service delivery mechanism looking at the 2030-2050 urbanization challenges.
 Government policies are being development with a long terms vision, but it is left with the planners to properly re-shape the city toward the future needs.
 Advance skills and commitment of the planners is required.
-The Integrated Urban Development Framework (IUDF) is one of the fundamental policies of the Government that seek to action the National Development Plan for the future needs.
+The Integrated Urban Development Framework (IUDF) is one of the future needs.

 The purpose of the Integrated Urban Development Framework (IUDF) is to fundamentally provide a micro plan for a specific area with proper development guides.
-In this case, The CBD and parts of the Industrial area and some neighbourhoods where left without being guided by any of those SDA's.
+In this case, The CBD and parts of the Industrial area and some neighbourhoods were left without being guided by any of those SDA's.
 In terms of Table 66 of the current Spatial Development Framework, 2010, it was noted that the IUDF must be developed.
-Therefore, the proposed development strategy seeks to incorporate those SDA's in to an Integrated Urban Framework Plan that details the Future and Integrated plan for the Provincial growth point.
+Therefore, the proposed development strategy seeks to incorporate those SDA's into an Integrated Urban Framework Plan that details the Future and Integrated plan for the Provincial growth point.

 The Integrated Urban Development Framework (IUDF) is a response to our urbanisation trends and the directive by the National Development Plan (NDP) to develop an urban development policy that will cater for the increasing numbers by ensuring proper planning and necessary infrastructure to support this growth.
-Polokwane Municipality has to develop its own Integrated Urban Framework Plan that will proposed a detail plan on the City Development Strategy looking towards on a sustainable urbanisation model at the following key policy levers:
+Polokwane Municipality has to develop its own Integrated Urban Framework Plan that will propose a detail plan on the City Development Strategy looking towards on a sustainable urbanisation model at the following key policy levers:

-- Integrated urban planning and management
+- Integrated urban planning and management.

 - Integrated transport and mobility

-- Integrated sustainable human settlements
+- Integrated sustainable human settlements.

-- Integrated urban infrastructure
+- Integrated urban infrastructure.

 - Efficient land governance and management

 - Inclusive economic development

 - Empowered active communities.

 - Effective urban governance.

 - Sustainable finances